JDemlow/JDemlow/README.md

 - 👋 Hi, I’m @JDemlow
-- 👀 I’m interested in working with non profits and startups.
+- 👀 I’m a freelance software engineer specializing in full stack web apps and web development.
-- 🌱 I’m currently learning HTML, CSS, Javascript, React, and TailwindCSS
+- 🌱 I’m open to work for individual clients, as well as contract and full time positions.
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ Always looking to collaborate on open source projects.
-- 📫 You can reach me on twitter @james_demlow or jdemlowdev@gmail.com
+- 📫 You can reach me on twitter @james_demlow, by email at jdemlowdev@gmail.com, and linkedin: https://www.linkedin.com/in/jamesdemlow/

 <!---
 JDemlow/JDemlow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.